Alchiman/Gitit/PlanningDirectory.md

 If a customer places order, their orders page re-renders with the order to accept or reject

 GET '/' - redirect to /admin/orders
-GET '/admin/orders' - show list of orders - if no orders, show "no active orders, check history"
+GET '/admin/orders' - getOrders() show list of orders - if no orders, show "no active orders, check history"
-                    - setInterval(3 seconds for demo) to check for getPendingOrders Orders then render it accept(frontend) - pop up modal, restaurant enters estimated time then presses accept POST 'admin/order/accept' - call acceptOrReject('accept', order_no), send text message with time, rerender order with button changed to fulfilled and take away reject button reject(frontend) - pop up modal, reason for rejecting, then press reject POST 'admin/order/reject' - call acceptOrReject(reject, order_no), send text message with reason, show "your order has been rejected, you will be redirected in 3 seconds" then re-render orders page fulfill(frontend) - show pop up modal, show undo button and redirect in 3 seconsd
+                    - setInterval(3 seconds for demo) to check for getPendingOrders() Orders then render it accept(frontend) - pop up modal, restaurant enters estimated time then presses accept POST 'admin/orders/accept' - call acceptOrReject('accept', order_no), send text message with time, rerender order with button changed to fulfilled and take away reject button reject(frontend) - pop up modal, reason for rejecting, then press reject POST 'admin/orders/reject' - call acceptOrReject(reject, order_no), send text message with reason, show "your order has been rejected, you will be redirected in 3 seconds" then re-render orders page fulfill(frontend) - show pop up modal, show undo button and redirect in 3 seconsd
                                     - the message in box should be 'The customer will be notified in 3 seconds'
-                                    - if they press undo button, do not call post method, rerender orders page POST 'admin/order/fulfill' - after 3 seconds from frontend, call fulfillOrder(order_no), send text message
+                                    - if they press undo button, do not call post method, rerender orders page POST 'admin/orders/fulfill' - after 3 seconds from frontend, call fulfillOrder(order_no), send text message

 GET 'admin/history' - call getAdminHistory() (change getOrderHistory to getAdminHistory)
                     - render it all

-GET 'admin/menus' - call getAllItems()
+GET 'admin/menus' - call getAllItems() return that object
                   - render admin menu page with create/edit/delete buttons

 POST 'admin/menus/create' - addNewItem(name, price, description, img_url)